pnpm/pnpm.io/docs/faq.md

 ```

 After creating a `.pnpmfile.cjs`, delete `pnpm-lock.yaml` only - there is no need
-to delete `node_modules`, as pnpm hooks only effect module resolution.
+to delete `node_modules`, as pnpm hooks only affect module resolution.
 Then,
 rebuild the dependencies & it should be working.

 [Webpack Dashboard]: https://github.com/pnpm/pnpm/issues/1043